 Despite his strong will and formidable form, the Tibetan Mastiff is still prone to a number of hereditary and congenital conditions that can adversely affect his health – not to mention your family budget.
 Some of the conditions and illnesses Tibetan Mastiffs are prone to include eye conditions such as entropion; joint conditions such as elbow dysplasia; neurological conditions such as hypertrophic polyneuropathy; and thyroid conditions such as hypothyroidism.

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet, as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your Tibetan Mastiff inherits his mom’s bad eyes or his dad’s trick elbow, you’re covered.